jpsi-0895/core/doc/StaticKeywords.md

 will lead the problem of extra memory allocation.

 > **Java static block** - It is executed before the main method at the time of classloading.

+> Side note: Of course, static members can access instance members through an object reference.
+>> static members can only refer to static members.
+Instance members can, of course access static members.

+## Static keyword CAN be used with:

+- Method

+- Variable

+- Class nested within another Class

+- Initialization Block

+## CAN'T be used with:

+- Class (Not Nested)

+- Constructor

+- Interfaces

+- Method Local Inner Class(Difference then nested class)

+- Inner Class methods

+- Local Variables